2 Before the planned care

 2.4 Explain to patients (and families and carers as appropriate) what they can and cannot bring with them.
 This will depend on the type of planned care they are having (such as clothes for an inpatient stay, and a mobile phone or tablet to have contact with family, carers or friends).

 2.5 Explain to patients (and families and carers) about the social-distancing and good hygiene measures that will be needed to prevent the spread of SARS‑CoV‑2 before, during and after their planned care.
-Follow UK government guidance on staying alert to stay safe.
+Follow UK government guidance on how to stop the spread of coronavirus.

 2.6 If safe patient transport services are not available, advise patients to use private transport to and from the planned care setting if possible.
 If this is not possible, then advise patients using public transport to follow UK government advice on travel.